 Even though the penalties for a drug crime are steep, they only apply if you’re convicted of the crime.
 If you’re acquitted, or the district attorney drops the charges, there’s no penalty, although civil penalties may still apply.
 If you accept a plea offer, you face only the potential penalty for the lesser offense.

-Law enforcement should take certain steps to test a substance to determine if it’s drugs.
+Law enforcement should take certain steps to test a substance to determine if it’s drugs or if you possess more than the legal amount.
 If they don’t follow these steps correctly and carefully, you may have a defense.
 You can also look at whether law enforcement followed the chain of custody requirements to preserve the evidence.
 Constitutional challenges are also common in drug offenses.
 Whether you had dominion and control over the drugs to qualify as having them legally in your possession is another common defense in a drug case.

 How Can an Attorney Help?